'Amor Mundi' is born.

 On July 9th (Wednesday) and July 10th (Thursday) the new generation of choreographers will present their own work in two different programs representing the extremely diverse features of contemporary dance.
-On July 11th the spectacular young dance artists will interpret Anne Teresa de Keersmaeker’s Another Song, a work Beatles fans shall not miss!
+On July 11th the spectacular young dance artists will interpret Anne Teresa de Keersmaeker’s 2009 masterpiece The Song, a work Beatles fans shall not miss!

 On July 12th (Saturday), P.A.R.T.S. graduates coming from 5 continents and 12 different countries will join the dynamism created within parks during the last year in Istanbul, and present a selection of their works at Abbasaga Park in Beşiktaş.
 The presentation will be preceded by iKEDi workshop, a social creativity project organized by Bimeras|iDANS.

 Anne Teresa de Keersmaeker / Rosas in solidarity with Istanbul!